 Ultimately, our observation that stops and fricatives behave differently may bear on the question of how to model incomplete neutralization.
-There are various theoretical proposals of incomplete neutralizations, including the one deploying the interactions between phonetic context and surface underspecification [Matsui, 2015], phonetic paradigm uniformity constraints with weighted constraints [Braver, 2013], the difference in exemplar clouds [e.g., Ernestus and Baayen, 2007], or the combination of grammar dynamics and environmental dynamics [Gafos, 2006].
+There are various theoretical proposals of incomplete neutralizations, including the one deploying the interactions between phonetic context and surface underspecification (Matsui 2015), phonetic paradigm uniformity with weighted constraints (Braver 2013), the difference in exemplar clouds (e.g., Ernestus and Baayen 2007), or the combination of grammar dynamics and environmental dynamics (Gafos 2006).
 We cannot offer conclusive remarks here, but how each theory of incomplete neutralization can handle the differences between stops and fricatives offers an interesting theoretical challenge.

-4.3 The role of prosodic conditionings on final devoicing and incomplete neutralization
+4.3 The Role of Prosodic Conditionings on Final Devoicing and Incomplete Neutralization

-To put the current findings into a broader perspective, our results are in line with other previous studies in Russian, which found incomplete neutralization in existing Russian words [Chen, 1970; Dmitrieva et al., 2010; Kharlamov, 2012, 2014; Kulikov 2012].
+To put the current findings into a broader perspective, our results are in line with previous instrumental studies in Russian (Chen 1970, Dmitrieva et al. 2010, Kharlamov 2012, 2014 Kulikov 2012).
 Table 7 shows a survey of the acoustic studies of word-final devoicing in Russian.
-As can be seen in Table 7, Kulikov [2012] and the present study show similar results; that is, they both found the effect of underlying voicing on the preceding vowel duration.
-On the other hand, Dmitrieva et al. [2010] and Kharlamov [2012, 2014] found no significant difference in preceding vowel duration.
+As can be seen in Table 7, Kulikov (2012) and the present study show similar results; that is, they both found an effect of underlying voicing on the preceding vowel duration.
+On the other hand, Dmitrieva et al. (2010) and Kharlamov (2012, 2014) found no significant difference in preceding vowel duration.
 Instead, they found the difference in closure/frication duration and release duration of stops.
-This difference may come from the difference in prosodic conditions examined: while Kulikov [2012] and the present study embedded the target words in the middle of a sentence (i.e., utterance-medial position), Dmitrieva et al. [2010] and Kharlamov [2012, 2014] asked the speakers to produce the words in isolation (i.e., utterancefinal position).
-As discussed in section 1.4, since utterance-final position undergoes phonetic lengthening [e.g. Klatt 1976, Wightman et al., 1992], this may have affected the results of Dmitrieva et al. [2010] and Kharlamov [2012, 2014].
-These observations suggest that the type of the prosodic boundary after the word-final obstruent may affect the acoustic profile of word-final devoicing.
-The effects of prosodic boundary on phonetic details have been receiving attention in the recent literature [e.g., Kuzla and Ernestus, 2011]; our study shows that prosodic differences can in fact affect how segmental devoicing is implemented.
+This difference may come from the difference in prosodic conditions examined: while Kulikov (2012) and the present study embedded the target words in the middle of a sentence (i.e., utterance-medial position), Dmitrieva et al. (2010) and Kharlamov (2012, 2014) asked the speakers to pro-